ateneva/softuni_proj/3_OOP/04_encapsulation/README.md

 * Name mangling is used to show that a **variable should NOT be accessed outside the class**
   * it also makes the attribute inaccessible to its `child` classes

+* Name mangling can also be applied to class `methods`
+  * `private` methods CANNOT be accessed outiside the class

 ```python
 class CreditCard:
     def __init__(self, number, expiry_date, cvv, name, pin):